© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Llanfihangel Abercowin Old Parish Church & Norman Grave-Slabs is a scheduled monument protected by Cadw under reference CM144.
 View the official record →

-Llanfihangel Abercowin Old Parish Church is a medieval parish church located in Carmarthenshire, Wales, with origins traceable to the medieval period.
+Llanfihangel Abercowin Old Parish Church is a medieval parish church located in Carmarthenshire, Wales, designated as a Scheduled Ancient Monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM144.

 Llanfihangel Abercowin Old Parish Church & Norman Grave-Slabs dates from the medieval period, and is classified as a church.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Llanfihangel Abercowin Old Parish Church & Norman Grave-Slabs is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM144.